 - The West Berkshire District Local Plan (WBDLP) was adopted in June 2002 and in September 2007 a number of policies were 'saved' under Direction by the Secretary of State.
 The West Berkshire Core Strategy was adopted on 16 July 2012 and replaced a number of the saved policies within the WBDLP.
-The remaining WBDLP saved policies will be replaced by the forthcoming Site Allocations and Delivery Development Plan Document. - 26 The Site Allocations and Delivery Development Plan Document (DPD) is expected to be adopted during the lifetime of this SPD and will form part of the statutory development plan.
-The DPD will translate high level policies of the Core Strategy into more detailed development management principles.
+The remaining WBDLP saved policies will be replaced by the forthcoming Site Allocations and Delivery Development Plan Document. - 29 Further Development Plan Documents (DPD) are expected to be adopted during the lifetime of this SPD and will form part of the statutory development plan.
+These DPDs will translate high level policies of the Core Strategy into more detailed development management principles.